albertostefanelli/yeast_prediction/README.md

 # Task

-1. Try first implementation with limited range
+1. Try first implementation with limited range [Done, Working]
-2. Calculate time (Might considere to use pbrelicate)
+2. Calculate time (Might considere to use pbrelicate) [Not sure it is worth it]
-3. Set up server
+3. Set up server [Done]
+	1. Implement on the server
 4. Run and get the model